 The Perhentian Marine Research Station is constantly looking for ways to move forward; Together with the Perhentian Turtle Project, we published our first research paper in 2017 and are looking to publish many more in the future.

-We are currently collaborating with Dr James Tan of University Malaysia Terengganu and Dr Alex Lechner of the Malaysian campus of Nottingham University and hope to host lectures about their work when they visit later this year!
+We are currently collaborating with Dr James Tan from University Malaysia Terengganu and Dr Alex Lechner from the Malaysian campus of Nottingham University and hope to host lectures about their work when they visit later this year!

 Our paper is freely available to view at http://www.herpconbio.org/Volume_12/Issue_2/Long_Azmi_2017.pdf (we’re very proud so please check it out!)

 What are the requirements to join this program?

 Volunteers must be over 18.
 You will need to have a positive attitude, participate in all volunteer activities and respect the local village culture and traditions.
 It is also required to help out with any house chores.

 Do I need any diving experience or qualifications?

 Nope!
 If you have never dived before or don’t have an open-water qualification, you simply arrive a week before the qualified divers and complete your open-water and/or advanced open-water qualification in an established dive centre on the island (included in project price).
 A week later you shall start activities and research with the qualified divers so that everyone is in the same stage.